draft-js-plugins/draft-js-plugins/FAQ.md

 ## Why are mentions broken after using `convertFromRaw` and throwing an error?

+__Please Note: this has been fixed in the beta version, from now on you can use a plain array for your mention suggestions__

 We design the API to accept an Immutable Map for a Mention.
 After saving your data structure to the server and using `convertFromRaw`, the mentions in there are plain objects.
 I (Nik) believe this is a flaw in our design and the mention data should be a plain object.
 Hint: we might fix this with v2.0.0 of the mentions plugin.

 What you can do now is fixing the datastructure before converting it: